deepinv/deepinv/docs/source/deepinv.physics.rst

    deepinv.physics.Decolorize
    deepinv.physics.Demosaicing

 For random inpainting we also provide generators to create random masks on-the-fly.
-These can also be used as splitting masks for :class:`deepinv.loss.SplittingLoss`
+These can also be used as splitting masks for :class:`deepinv.loss.SplittingLoss` and its variations.

 .. autosummary::
    :toctree: stubs